rpldy/react-uploady/packages/ui/uploady/README.md

 ### useItemProgressListener (event hook)

 Called every time progress data is received for this file upload

+> This event can be scoped to a specific batch by passing the item id as a second parameter

 ```javascript
     import { useItemProgressListener } from "@rpldy/uploady";